YuqiaoZhang/ComputerScience/Analysis/1_Real_Analysis.md

 ### Topology
 \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / 6 Theorem
+Finite Intersection may relate to Axiom of Choice

 ## Reference
 \[Pugh 2015\] Charles Pugh.
 "Real Mathematical Analysis Second Edition."
 Springer 2015.